mlswg/mls-extensions/draft-ietf-mls-extensions.md

 They could be used to infer a specific implementation, platform, or even version.
 Clients should consider carefully the privacy implications in their environment of making a list of acceptable media types available.

+## SelfRemove

+An external recipient of a SelfRemove Proposal cannot verify the `membership_tag`.
+However, an external joiner also has no way to completely validate a GroupInfo object that it receives.
+An insider can prevent an External Join by providing either an invalid GroupInfo object or an invalid SelfRemove Proposal.
+The security properties of external joins does not change with the addition of this proposal type.